Gabriel-t-09/vix-vxn-regime-analysis/README.md

 ## Research Question

-Does extreme compression in the VXN–VIX spread carry useful information about future market behavior?
+Does extreme compression in the relative VXN–VIX spread contain useful information about future market behavior?

 More specifically: